acatiadroid/docs/README.md

 This version of the documentation is only temporary and will be completely updated soon in HTML.
 ```

+### Snowflakes
+Snowflakes mean you can reference the same thing in multiple different ways.
+Here are some of the snowflakes that are frequently used on ISgood:

+`<member>` snowflakes:
+> their ID - "600056626749112322"
+> their @mention - "@acatia"
+> their name - "acatia"

+`<channel>` snowflakes:
+> channel ID: "779337619192414218"
+> channel #mention - "#bot-updates"
+> channel name - "bot-updates"

+`<role>` snowflakes:
+> role ID - "723237557193670749"
+> role @mention - "@Developer"
+> role name - "Developer"

+Using the wrong snowflake will result in a "Bad Argument" error.

 ### Moderation commands

 **All commands require a certain permission or a modrole to use.**